Edison-Tong/fundamentals-first-solutions-Edison-Tong/Unit 4/variable-scope/quiz.md

     console.log(name); // [3]

 1. What will the `console.log` at [1] print?
+   Charlie
 2. What will the `console.log` at [2] print?
+   Bob
 3. What will the `console.log` at [3] print?
+   Alice
    After answering the questions above, copy and run the code in the `example` directory and take note of the output.

 > **Note:** Although it's technically _possible_ to name your variables like this, it's certainly not recommended.
 This code was written this way for the purpose of the exercise, but always try to avoid using the same variable names in your actual programs.